-- 1. Do one of the following to open the filters area: - To apply a collection to a single widget, click the filter button at the top of the widget (visible on mouseover). - To apply a collection to the entire dashboard, click the Filters button to open the Filters panel. - 2.
-Click Load a Collection.

-- In the Collections dialog, locate the collection and place a checkmark beside it.
+- 1. Do one of the following to open the filters area: - To apply a collection to a single widget: Click the filter ∇ button at the top of the widget (visible on mouseover). - To apply a collection to the entire dashboard: Click the filters \(\forall \) button at the top of the screen to open the Filters panel.
+In edit mode, you should then select the workspace by clicking the blank area of the dashboard or pressing \(\mathbf{w} \) on the keyboard.
+In view mode, the workspace is automatically selected.
+(Collections cannot be applied to the workspace in explore mode.) - To apply a collection to an individual column (in Multi Comparative only): Click the column header, and select Filter Date Range. - Click Load a Collection. - In the Collections dialog, locate the collection and place a checkmark beside it.
 You may need to expand a key, dimension, and category to find the collection.
 A search option is also available. - 4.
 Click Apply.

-- If you select more than one collection within the same key or dimension, results will be limited to members that are common to all selected collections. - The button lets you merge multiple collections into a single new collection.
+- If you select more than one collection within the same key or dimension, results will be limited to members that are common to all selected collections. - The symbol represents a dynamic collection (see page 77).
+This type of collection updates dynamically based on test criteria. - The 🗗 symbol represents a dynamic collection that has been created in SIM.
+You can apply this type of collection but not edit it in Salient Dashboards. - The button lets you merge multiple collections into a single new collection.

-5. Visibility of a collection can be turned off to lock content for end-users.
+5. By default, collections that were applied in edit mode will be locked in view mode.
 This means that viewers will not see the collection listed in the filters area and will not be able to turn the collection off.
-To toggle visibility on or off, click the 2 icon in the filter panel.
+To show a classic collection in the filters area of view mode and, therefore, allow users to turn the collection off, click the icon in the filter panel.

-The breadcrumb path does not show when collection-based filters are on, but the widget tooltip (shown when placing the cursor over the title bar) shows collection filters.
+The breadcrumb path does not show when collection-based filters are on, but the widget tooltip (shown when placing the cursor over the title bar) shows collection filters even if they are hidden in view mode.